-The logic will be similar to adding a Where clause to the SQL Query: "WHERE Date > Last Value"
+The logic will be similar to adding a WHERE clause to the SQL Query: "WHERE Source.[Index] > ElastiCube.MAX[Index]"

-This article describes how to manage those records in your Elasticbue.
+This article describes how to manage those records in your ElastiCube.

-The Accumulation build option can only be applied to the entire table and specific integer or date fields., you can find more information on accumulative build options here.
+The Accumulation build option can only be applied to the entire table and specific INT or DATETIME field.
+You can find more information on accumulative build options here.

-An initial build is required to import our first set of data.
+An initial "Replace All" build is required to import our first set of data.
 This initial data will be used as our baseline to determine if additional records are new, deleted, or updated.
-The first build will use the Full build option, then subsequent will use the Accumulation option.
+The first build will use the "Replace All" option, then subsequent builds will use the Accumulation option.

 ** Important Assumption **

-The StatusChangeDate of records is correctly set in the first insertion – no future/ fault dates can be set (original record should not have a bad date)
+The [OrderDate] of records is correctly set in the first insertion – no future/ faulty dates can be set (original record should not have a bad date)

 Steps to implement:

 - To obtain the record of interest, we will first need to create a custom table in the ElastiCube ("Latest_Record") to flag that MAX date per transaction.